elastic/integrations/packages/vsphere/docs/README.md

 The vSphere metrics datasets were tested with VMware vCenter 6.7.0.31000 and vSphere (ESXi) 6.7.0 Update 1 (Build 10764712) and are expected to work with all versions >= 6.7.
 The log dataset was tested on VMware vCenter 6.7.0.31000 and is expected to work with all versions >= 6.7.

 ## Metrics
+To access the metrices, the url https://host:port(8989)/sdk needs to be passed to the hosts in Kibana UI.
 ### Virtual Machine Metrics
  The virtual machine consists of a set of specification and configuration files and is backed by the physical resources of a host.
 Every virtual machine has virtual devices that provide the same functionality as physical hardware but are more portable, secure and easier to manage.